SHOWDOWN at SHINAGAWA

 The book is available now on Amazon as a 216-page paperback and on the Kindle Store as an e-book.
 Both versions include 21 pages of color photos.

-Showdown at Shinagawa is funny and poignant, adding serious, silly, and sardonic perspective to Zarchy’s adventures shooting on the road.
-He and his crews overcome stupefying jetlag, deal with personal and professional challenges, and sometimes gain a deep sense of satisfaction.
+Showdown at Shinagawa is funny and poignant, adding serious, silly, and sardonic perspective to my adventures shooting on the road.
+My crew members and I overcome stupefying jetlag, deal with personal and professional challenges, and sometimes gain a deep sense of satisfaction.
 And … every day is different!

 In this volume of tales about his filming experiences around the world, Bill Zarchy takes us along behind the scenes of international film production … Everywhere he turns he encounters cultural illuminations or obstacles …

 Bill’s stories are peopled with characters, whether his production team cronies, the subjects of their shoots, local hires, or people met along the way … He even makes a personal connection with Bill Clinton over the loss of their dogs.

 — from the Introduction by Larry Habegger, Executive Editor, Travelers’ Tales